Myrmecia nigrocincta: Behaviour and ecology

 M. nigrocincta is an accomplished jumper with leaps ranging from 3 to 4 in.
 It has good vision and can be observed running amongst plants and leaves, occasionally jumping from one branch to another.
 It is mostly found foraging on plants, trees, and other vegetation, but it sometimes forages on the ground.
 It propels its jumps by a sudden extension of its middle and hind legs.

 M. nigrocincta ants are diurnal and do not hibernate.
 They are omnivores, and feed on other insects including caterpillars and spiders, as well as honey water.
 M. nigrocincta has been observed to prey on the larvae of imperial hairstreak butterflies, even jumping while carrying them.
 Predators of M. nigrocincta (and the genus Myrmecia as a whole) include spiders, birds, lizards, mammals and other predatory invertebrates, including assassin bugs and redbacks.
 The ants have been recorded visiting flowers of Eucalyptus regnans and Senna acclinis and are considered as a possible pollination vector for E. regnans trees.
 Although Senna acclinis is self-compatible, the inability of M. nigrocincta to appropriately release pollen would restrict capacity to effect pollination.

 These ants live in nests in sandy soil which sometimes have a mound, which resembles a molehill.
 M. nigrocincta ants labor to conceal their nests using twigs and leaves.
 Depending on the type of habitat in which the colony is located, they decorate the nest with plant material and gravel.
 Other materials that are used to camouflage M. nigrocincta colonies include dry leaves, rocks, vegetation, and twigs.
 Nests are beside a clump of grass or bush or at the base of a tree.

 The colonies of M. nigrocincta ants are monogyne, i.e. they have only one queen per colony.
 The queen is semi-claustral, meaning that during the founding of the new colony, the queen has to forage so that she has enough food to raise her brood.
 Colonies have between 400 and 1200 individuals and are thus considered to be "large" colonies.
-M. nigrocinta is known to enslave Leptomyrmex and other species of ants.

 The worker and scout M. nigrocincta ants use pheromones for communication.
 They are quick to defend their nests and may react aggressively even to a shadow crossing their nest.
 Wheeler (1922) describes the reaction of M. nigrocincta to the disturbance of their nest as "they bound out of their small mound nest in a series of short hops like Lilliputian cavalry galloping to battle."
 The ants aggressively defend their colony, causing multiple bites and willingly sacrificing themselves to protect the queen and the colony.